The X Factor (British TV series) series 13: Voting

 At the start of the third live show, O'Leary announced that the voting lines were open for all contestants before they had performed, instead of after they performed as it had been in the first two live shows.
 Isobel Mohan from The Daily Telegraph claimed this was unfair and gave an advantage to those performing first and turned it into a popularity contest instead of a talent show.

 During the fifth results show, many viewers claimed that they were unable to vote via the mobile app.
 This also led to claims of a fix.

 Swearing

 Ofcom received five complaints from viewers after Gifty Louise was heard swearing when she said, "I fucking told you" during the third live results show, when Sam Lavery was announced as the first act through to the following week.
-O'Leary issued an apology after the results.
+Gifty issued an apology after the results.
 Ofcom confirmed that they were assessing the complaints before deciding whether to investigate.
+Gifty left the show the following week admitting that her f-bomb had been her most embarrassing moment.